thoravi16/Employee-Salary-Prediction-Using-ML/README.md

-# 💼 Employee Salary Prediction
+# 💼 Employee Salary Prediction using ML

 This project is an ML/DL-powered Streamlit web app that predicts an employee's salary based on various features like age, education, occupation, etc.